pharmbio/plaid/README.md

 of compounds, combinations, controls, etc in a simple text file and click run!

-The output is a list in .csv format containing plate ID, well, content (compound, combination or control), concentration, and latex name, meant to be used as input for automatic tools.
+The output is a list in CSV format containing plate ID, well, content (compound, combination or control), concentration, and latex name, meant to be used as input for automatic tools.
 (TODO: visualize the layout using latex)